graphlab-fr/opensphere-web-app/doc/en/docs/usage/interface-elements.md

 It contains all the information stored in the database about the [selected entity](./entities-selection.md).

 !!! tip "Find the selected node"
-	Wherever you are, clicking the "View" button at the top of the description pane displays the node within the *Network*.
+	Wherever you are, clicking on the picture in the description pane displays the node within the *Network*.

 ### Connections